Twists of superconformal algebras: The Observables of a Twisted Superconformal Theory

 As a result, we can identify $\mathfrak b_{\cQ}^\CC$ as the Lie algebra of a Lie subgroup $B_{\cQ}^\CC \sub Z_{\cQ}^\CC$ inside the complexification of $Z_{\cQ}$.
 Write $B_{\cQ}$ for the real Lie subgroup of $Z_{\cQ}$ obtained with the Lie algebra $\mf b_{\cQ} = \mf b_{\cQ}^{\CC} \cap \mf z_{\cQ}$.

-\begin{rmk} As we discussed in Section \ref{conf_twist_section} we will be particularly interested in the complexified Lie algebra (in the odd part of which the superconformal nilpotence variety is embedded), as well as real forms of the superconformal group (acting on the nilpotence variety.
+\begin{rmk} As we discussed in Section~\ref{conf_twist_section} we will be particularly interested in the complexified Lie algebra (the superconformal nilpotence variety is embedded in its the odd component), as well as real forms of the superconformal group (acting on the nilpotence variety).
 We define $Z_\cQ$ intrinsically as a subgroup of the real superconformal group.
 On the other hand, for the image $B_\cQ$ our must start with the (complex) Lie algebra, so we are forced to make our definition starting with the complex subgroup $B_\cQ^\CC$ and then intersecting with a chosen real form. \end{rmk}

 \begin{proof} Let $X \in \mathfrak z_{\cQ}$ and $Y = [\cQ, \cQ'] \in \mathfrak b_{\cQ}$.
 Then

 so $[X,Y]$ is also in $\mathfrak b_{\cQ}$.
 This computation shows $\mathfrak b_{\cQ}$ is an ideal. \end{proof}